Introduction

 The Upsides

-I was initially writing content within my website repo.
-I also had an Obsidian vault.
+I was initially writing content within my website repo while also maintaining an Obsidian vault.
 Keeping them in-sync was not feasible.
-I had WIP content in one, experimental content in another, and copied content from both in the other one.
+I had WIP content in one, experimental content in another, and copied content from each into the other one.
 It was unpleasant.
-Having my content all in one place is honestly relieving.
-It even feels good to type.
-Whew!
+Having my content all in one place is a relief!

 I used to manage in-progress content and in-progress code changes all within my website repo.
 One does not write content the way one writes code.
 So, in brief, it was ghastly.
 Dirty working trees were the abysmal commons.
 But, now, I can just go to to my website repo when I want to change the code on the website.
 Then, when my code is in a good (enough) spot, I can just run my data-import script when I want to update content.

-I don't have to manage works in progress.
-Everything can be a work in progress until I'm done with it.
+I also now don't have to manage works in progress in my repo.
+Everything can be a work in progress in Obsidian.
 I can then simply flip public: false

 to public: true